LuuissG/LuuissG/README.md

-# Olá!
-Me chamo Luis Gustavo👋
+# Hello!
+My name is Luis Gustavo 👋

-## Sobre mim
+## About Me
-🎓 **Formado em Análise e Desenvolvimento de Sistemas** - Facens
+🎓 **Graduated in Systems Analysis and Development** - Facens
 👨‍💻 Developer

-## 💻 Linguagens
+## 💻 Languages
 - ☕ Java
 - 🐍 Python
 - 📊 SQL